Engineers Without Borders – Sudan

 Wastewater management is a key component to health risk management.

-Having access to a clean energy source such as from a deep well depends on the ability to pump the water from the well which may be upto 200m deep.
-Solar energy provides power to pump wells in regions that do not have energy infrastructure.
-The clean water can be used for local communities, irrigation and storage.
+Solar energy provides power to pump wells in regions that do not have electricity.
+The water can be used for cleaning, irrigation and storage.

 Did you know